How much is Rihanna getting paid for the Super Bowl halftime show?

 Rihanna stuns fans in new trailer for Super Bowl halftime show

-Rihanna is set to take centre stage on Sunday at the Super Bowl 2023 halftime show.
-The highly anticipated concert will be the singer’s first performance in seven years.
+Rihanna took centre stage on Sunday at the Super Bowl 2023 halftime show.
+The highly anticipated concert was the singer’s first performance in seven years.

+The singer sent fans into a frenzy speculating she is pregnant with her second child during the show.

 Each year, the NFL recruits some of the biggest names in music to put on a show-stopping performance.
 From Beyoncé to Paul McCartney to Lady Gaga, the Super Bowl halftime show has attracted millions of viewers worldwide, which is why so many artists dream of the day they will be asked to put on their own 13-minute concert.